-(WPL), provide electricity to about 1 million customers and natural gas to 415,000 customers in four states; the utility's generation division produces electricity at more than 34 power plants, with a total generating capacity of more than 4,900 MW.
-Nonregulated operations include rail and marine transportation services, and independent power production (including wind farms).
+(WPL), provide electricity to about 950,000 customers and natural gas to 410,000 customers in four states; the utility's generation division produces electricity at more than 32 power plants, with a total generating capacity of more than 6,140 MW.
+Non-regulated operations include rail and marine transportation services, and independent power production (including wind farms).

-The company has operations in Iowa, Minnesota, and Wisconsin.
+Alliant Energy has operations in Iowa, Minnesota, and Wisconsin.

 The company's primary strategy is to invest in upgrading its core utility businesses with an emphasis on generating more power from renewable energy sources as a way to reduce carbon emissions in order to meet federal and state green energy goals.
 It also seeks to achieve this while maintaining a competitive cost structure.

 for $13.3 million to raise cash and focus on its core regulated businesses.

 Alliant Energy was created in 1998 by the three-way merger of WPL Holdings, IES Industries, and Interstate Power.
 Alliant Energy combined the utility operations of IES Industries and Interstate Power to form IP&L in 2002.